The Seventh Sunday after the Epiphany

 11:00 AM Choral Service

 Our worship includes prayer, scripture, song, sermon, and Holy Communion, (using the Book of Common Prayer, Rite II) The service includes music for choir, congregation, and organ.
+The service leaflet may be downloaded HERE.

 Join us online through https://facebook.com/holytrinitynyc.